LinuxCNC/linuxcnc-live-build/config/includes.chroot/etc/skel/README.md

 All of these need installing to use ethercat hardware from linuxCNC.
 This can be done as follows: sudo apt install ethercat-master libethercat-dev  linuxcnc-ethercat Additional steps are required to complete an ethercat instalation.
-Currently these are described ion th elinuxcnc forum here https://forum.linuxcnc.org/ethercat/45336-ethercat-installation-from-repositories-how-to-step-by-step
+Currently these are described ion the linuxCNC forum here https://forum.linuxcnc.org/ethercat/45336-ethercat-installation-from-repositories-how-to-step-by-step

 Note that lib-ethercat and some network drivers require use of dkms.
 Because dkms modifies the kernel,